Close

 Charles H. Rivkin, Chairman & Chief Executive Officer

 Charles H. Rivkin is Chairman and CEO of the Motion Picture Association (MPA), the leading advocate of the global film, television, and streaming industry.
-The MPA’s members currently include Disney, Netflix, Paramount, Sony, Universal, and Warner Bros.
+The MPA’s members currently include Disney, Netflix, Paramount, Prime Video & Amazon MGM Studios, Sony, Universal, and Warner Bros.
 Discovery.
-Drawing on 30 years of experience as a media executive and a leading U.S. diplomat, Rivkin advocates
+Drawing on 30 years of experience as a media executive and

 Chairman-CEO-Charles-H.-Rivkin